 The Localism Act 2011 and the Assets of Community Value (England) Regulations 2012 exempt certain types of disposal.
-Where an owner wishes to dispose of an asset which is included in the www.southoxon.gov.uk / www.whitehorsedc.gov.uk May 2021 - v.4 council's list of assets of community value and it is not an exempt disposal, they must notify us in writing of their intention to do so.
+Where an owner wishes to dispose of an asset which is included in the council's list of assets of community value and it is not an exempt disposal, they must notify us in writing of their intention to do so.